What you need to know

 The IRS has outlined a few scenarios in which you should hold on to documents much longer (or forever).
 Here they are:

 What if you forget to include some of your income on your tax return one year?
 The IRS actually has up to 6 years to audit you if that missing income is more than 25% of your total income that year.
 For example, your total income is $75,000 but on your tax return you accidentally say $50,000.
 Leaving off $25,000 means you underreported income by 33%.

-Those who are self-employed, freelance, or independent contractors need to pay attention here.
+Those who are self-employed, freelance, or independent contractors need to especially pay attention here.
 Why?
-These folks are likely to generate income from lots of different sources – all of which will be reported on a separate 1099s (as opposed to bona fide employees, whose income is generally reported on just one W-2 form).
-It’s easy to see a scenario where one or a few 1099s fall through the cracks.
+These folks likely generate income from lots of different sources – all of which will be reported on a separate 1099s (as opposed to bona fide employees, whose income is generally reported on just one W-2 form).
+It’s easy to see a scenario where one or a few of these 1099s fall through the cracks.

-Maintain records for worthless security or bad debt write-offs for at least 7 years.
+Maintain records for bad debt and/or worthless security write-offs for at least 7 years.

 The IRS recommends you hold onto records indefinitely (forever) for any year you didn’t have to file a tax return.
 Why?
 To have supporting evidence on-hand if the IRS ever wants to double-check that you really were not required to file a tax return that year.

 The IRS also advises you keep records indefinitely if you filed a fraudulent return.
-There is no time limit for fraud.
+There is no statute of limitations for fraud!
 The IRS can go back an unlimited number of years if you’re suspected of tax fraud (called tax evasion).

 How long do you need to keep tax returns?

 The above recommendations are straight from the IRS’s guidelines.
 However, there are times when you should hold records even longer than the bare bones minimum.
 Let’s explore two reasons why: